FarieB/alx-final-project/README.md

 - Adding previous comments from streamers
 - Adding comments reaction features like- likes, dislike, reply and all replies.
 - Adding profiles for people who are commenting.

+## Right-Sidebar

+- Video thumbnails from the main html file (index.html) to appear as an option list on the video-link.html page's right sidebar.